Commodities House Investments Ltd (HSA Group)

 -

-The company's subsidiaries, PIL Group sister companies, Pacific Oils & Fats Industries Sdn Bhd, PT Pacific Indopalm Industries, PT.
+The company's subsidiaries (Pacific Inter-Link Sdn Bhd, Pacific Oils & Fats Industries Sdn Bhd, PT.
+Pacific Medan Industri, PT.
 Pacific Palmindo Industri, PT.
-Pacific Medan Industri, and PT.
-Oleochem and Soap Industri have published the percentage of volume sourced from direct mills and indirect traders for each sister company, no total could be calculated.
+Pacific Indopalm Industries, and PT.
+Oleochem & Soap Industri) have published the percentage of volume sourced from direct mills and indirect traders for each sister company.
+However, the overall total volume sourced could not be calculated.

 -